-■ Fig. 3: Pre-treatment panoramic radiograph
+Fig. 3: Pre-treatment panoramic radiograph

 The patient was recalled three years later at 12y9m of age for a follow-up orthodontic evaluation (Fig. 2).
 The malocclusion remained stable as the buccal segments erupted.
-Overjet was -3mm, overbite was 6mm, and there was a full-cusp-Class III relationship in Co.
-In CR, the incisors were end-to-end with asymmetric buccal segments: Class I right and endon-Class III left.
+Overjet was -3mm, overbite was 6mm, and there was a full-cusp-Class III relationship in C_0 .
+In C_R , the incisors were end-to-end with asymmetric buccal segments: Class I right and end-on-Class III left.
 There was no significant crowding in either arch.

 Panoramic (Fig. 3) radiography was within normal limits (WNL).
-Lateral cephalometric radiographs (Fig. 4) revealed decreased inclination of the incisors in both arches and a relatively straight profile when the patient was in CR.
-The decreased SNA angle (77.5°)
+Lateral cephalometric radiographs (Fig.

-Fig. 4: Cephalometric radiograph in the $C_0$ (left) and $C_B$ (right) positions.
+Fig. 4: Cephalometric radiograph in the C_0 (left) and C_R (right) positions.
 See text for details.